 An arc flash occurs when a flashover of electric current leaves its intended path and travels through the air from one conductor to another, or to the ground.
+Conducting an arc flash risk assessment is crucial to prevent such dangerous incidents.

 The hazards resulting from an arc flash incident include burns, extreme heat and fire, flying objects, molten metal, and blast pressure or sound blast.
 Arc flashes are often violent, and when a human is near the arc flash, serious injury or even death may occur.

-In this post, I’ll share some of the information you’ll need to complete an onsite arc flash risk assessment.
+In this post, I’ll share some of the information you’ll need to complete an on-site arc flash risk assessment.

 There are many things that can cause arc flashes, including: